Campobello Island, New Brunswick

 Unspoiled Beaches

-Although we only had time to visit a few, Campobello Island is home to many pristine, unspoiled beaches.
+Campobello Island is home to many pristine, unspoiled beaches.
 Sunbathe, beachcomb, explore the rocks and tidal pools, or watch the seabirds and other wildlife.
 The opportunities are endless and the beaches are spotless.
-We’re already looking forward to our next visit, where we hope to kayak at the sheltered Mill Cove Beach.
-With its calm waters and opportunity to spot eagles, it sounds like an ideal location to explore.
+Many kayak at the sheltered Mill Cove Beach.
+With its calm waters and opportunity to spot eagles, it’s an ideal location to explore.

 Campobello Library